 - Sleep disturbances – reminiscent nightmares are common

 - Concentration level drop – some victims are unable to work

 - Irritability – inconsequential incidents may take on huge proportions

 - Isolation – victims may withdraw from social contact, believing no one else understands their situation

 - Physical symptoms – fatigue, headaches and/or GI disturbance

-Anyone who has experienced trauma through life threatening situations or serious injury that lead to feelings of intense fear, helplessness or horror.
-They include
+Anyone who has experienced trauma through life-threatening situations or serious injury that led to feelings of intense fear, helplessness or horror.
+Traumatic situations may include:

 - Physical or sexual assault